carlinchoi/carlinchoi/README.md

 <h3 align="left">About Me</h3>
 <p align="left">

-My journey into coding began with a strong push from my brother, a seasoned software engineer, who became my mentor and urged me to build a robust foundation in JavaScript.
-His analogy of constructing a solid, concrete foundation instead of shaky ground resonated deeply with me and has been my guiding principle ever since.

-This early foundation led me to pursue a formal education at Tech Elevator, where I immersed myself in dynamic web-based software systems using Java.
-However, my enthusiasm for coding transcended the classroom.
-I complemented my formal training with self-study and hands-on projects, fully embracing languages like Java, JavaScript, and React to apply my knowledge in real-world scenarios.

-Rather than waiting for the 'perfect' moment to shift careers, I'm a firm believer in seizing opportunities.
-The transition to a coding career presented its fair share of challenges, but each hurdle became a rewarding lesson that only fueled my commitment to continuous growth.

-After completing my boot camp, I dove headfirst into mastering React, self-teaching, and then applying it to a full-stack project.
-This experience showcased not only my dedication but also my passion for software engineering.
-This multifaceted approach equipped me with a versatile skill set, paving the way for excellence in the industry.

-To showcase my learning and skillset, I explored cloud technologies and AWS, where I successfully deployed two full-stack projects.
-You can explore these projects at https://visualfinance.pro and https://www.rockvilleanimalshelter.com.

-In addition to formal education and project work, I follow a disciplined routine, typically dedicating around 3 hours of focused deep work followed by an hour of break time when building my projects and studying data structures and algorithms.
-This approach has been instrumental in enhancing my productivity and problem-solving skills.

-I have a unique learning style, which involves grasping coding concepts thoroughly before immersing myself in projects.
-This approach grants me a profound understanding of code intricacies.
-I actively seek out challenges, learn from my errors, and troubleshoot solutions, fostering a comprehensive grasp of the coding landscape.
-This holistic approach fuels my passion for continuous growth in the field of software engineering.
+My journey into coding began with my brother, a seasoned software engineer, who urged me to build a strong foundation in JavaScript.
+This led me to formal education at Tech Elevator, where I immersed myself in web-based software systems using Java.
+Beyond the classroom, I embraced Java, JavaScript, and React through self-study and hands-on projects.
+I believe in seizing opportunities, and my transition to coding was fueled by challenges that strengthened my commitment to growth.
+I mastered React, self-taught, and applied it to a full-stack project, showcasing my dedication and passion for software engineering.
+I also explored cloud technologies and AWS, successfully deploying two full-stack projects.
+My disciplined routine and unique learning style, which involves grasping coding concepts before diving into projects, enhance my productivity and problem-solving skills.
+This holistic approach fuels my passion for continuous growth in software engineering.
 </p>

 <h3 align="left">Connect with me:</h3>